Showing 1–24 of 30 results

 Premium materials and easy weaving with the least dilution in the visual aspects are the obvious ways to create authentic rugs.
 When making vintage area rugs, care is taken that the erstwhile textures stand uncompromised, the feature that has been the unique selling proposition of rugs in this category.
 Also, we’re glad to unfold that we happily accept your instructions, the x, y, z of material options, weaving, design and other aspects that could help us arrive at the final aesthetics you must be longing for.

-We have extended to offer customization that lets you decide and eventually define your meaning of a rug.
+We have extended to offer customization that lets you decide and eventually define your meaning of a vintage carpets.
 We offer to hear out your design aspiration, colors that excite you, weaving that fascinates you and any other characteristics you wished your vintage rug contained.

 Vintage Carpet- The ultimate winner